ToxicFrog/doom-mods/gun-bonsai/README.md

 If you have an existing `WeaponInfo` and want to stick it to a new weapon, perhaps to transfer upgrades, you can do so by calling `info.Rebind(new_weapon)`.
 Note that this removes its association with the old weapon entirely -- the "weapon upgrades are shared by weapons of the same class" option is actually implemented by calling `Rebind()` every time the player switches weapons.

+## Credits

+Coding was done by me, Rebecca "ToxicFrog" Kelly; no code from other mods is incorporated, but I did learn a great deal about ZScript by studying existing mods, especially LegenDoom, MetaDoom, Universal Pistol Start, Champions, and Corruption Cards.

+Graphics and sound were taken from FreeDoom and various asset packs on itch.io; see the COPYING file for details.

+I also owe a debt of gratitude to everyone on the Secreta Lounge who helped me learn the ins and outs of Doom modding, answered my incessant questions about ZScript, and playtested this mod.

 # Appendix: Upgrade List

 This is a list of all the upgrades in the game and their effects and prerequisites.
 Upgrades have brief in-game descriptions, but this list often has more details.